vahidalvandi/v2ray-docker-compose/README.md

 ## Tips

 * Some hostings might ban your proxy traffic.
-Use an appropriate hosting.
+You can use an appropriate hosting.
 * Some Internet providers might ban your proxy traffic.
 Changing AlterID could be helpful.
   See [#57](https://github.com/miladrahimi/v2ray-docker-compose/issues/57).